Villandry Castle – The Loire Valley's most beautiful castle garden

 Villandry castle with garden

-Although we were unaware that the castle is one of the most popular to visit in all of France, we had no problem entering the castle in mid-July (2024).
-The car park was already relatively full when we arrived, but after only a few minutes we got hold of a place near the entrance to the castle.
-We hadn't pre-purchased tickets, but the line to get in was still unexpectedly short.
-Although the castle was full of visitors once we entered, the huge garden swallows large amounts of visitors without ever feeling crowded.
+Although we were unaware that the castle is one of the most popular to visit in all of France, we had no problem getting into the castle in mid-July (2024).
+The parking lot was already relatively full when we arrived, but after just a few minutes we managed to get a spot near the entrance to the castle.
+We hadn't bought tickets in advance, but the line to get in was still unexpectedly short.
+Although the castle was full of visitors when we got inside, the huge garden swallows up large numbers of visitors without ever feeling crowded.

 If you are short on time and have to visit the castle on a specific day, you can pre-book tickets on the castle's website Château and gardens of Villandry.